Pechell baronets

-The Pechell, later Brooke-Pechell, later Pechell Baronetcy, of Paglesham in the County of Essex, was a title in the Baronetage of Great Britain.
-It was created on 1 March 1797 for Lieutenant-Colonel Paul Pechell, a retired army officer whose father was of noble Huguenot descent.
 The second baronet, whose mother was the only daughter and heir of Thomas Brooke of Paglesham, Essex, took by royal licence the additional surname of Brooke.
 The first and second baronets were army officers, the third and fourth rose to flag rank in the Royal Navy, and the second through fourth baronets were also Member of Parliament.

-The seventh Baronet was a qualified doctor and surgeon and served as a lieutenant-colonel with the Royal Army Medical Corps and later at the Royal Hospital Chelsea.
+The seventh Baronet was a qualified doctor and surgeon and served as a Lieutenant-Colonel with the Army Medical Department, then from 1898 on its formation with the Royal Army Medical Corps.
+During the Great War he served at the Royal Hospital Chelsea and previously saw service in the 1885-87 Burma campaign as a Surgeon with the Upper Burma Field Force.